ShabazzAhmad/ART277.github.io/FinalProject/_READ_me.txt

 while style_2 contain the styles of of the various pages.

 ===================================================================
-in this site we used favicon and it is in the "image > fav_icon" folder.
+in this site we used favicon and it is in the "image > favicon" folder.